- Discover EFSC

 Economic development activities are strongly supported at Eastern Florida State College and are reflected in partnerships with area businesses through customized training programs and facility-use agreements.
 EFSC‘s Technical and Professional Training programs and Customized Corporate Services coordinate all facets of corporate customers’ requirements, including needs assessment, specialized curriculum and training for both high-end technology and soft skills.
 The Small Business Development Center (SBDC) is a federally funded organization operated through the College that offers numerous resources, services, workshops and seminars to small business owners and entrepreneurs in order to help them succeed and grow.

 The 2,000-seat King Center for the Performing Arts offers nationally known performances and cultural art events.
-A leader in science and technology, the College is home to the Astronaut Memorial Planetarium and Observatory, which features one of the largest public-access telescopes in Florida, as well as large-format movies, laser light shows and other educational planetarium presentations.
+A leader in science and technology, the College is home to a STEM facility on the Cocoa Campus and a state-of-the-art Cybersecurity Computer Lab on the Palm Bay Campus that combine the classroom experience with hands-on training.

 Just the facts

 About 18,000 students take courses annually on one of EFSC's four campuses in Cocoa, Melbourne, Palm Bay and Titusville or online through Eastern Florida Online.